By: Susan Dugdale | Last modified: 04-26-2021

 Now that you're more confident 'play' with your delivery, experimenting with vocal variety.

 For example, what happens if you stress this word rather than that word?
+Does it change the meaning?
+How?

-Say your poem as many ways as you can.
 Say it loud.
 Say it soft.
 Say it gathering speed, getting faster and faster.
 Say it slow and low.
-In short, have fun.
-Experiment!
-And record what you do.
+Say it with a silly accent.

-When you play the recordings back you'll find some of the ways you've tried will sound much better than others.
+When you play the recordings back, you'll find some of the ways you've tried will sound much better than others.
 Take the ways that work, blend them and try again.

 Poems are very forgiving.
 You can flub the words and mangle the meaning but they will not break.

-To illustrate how a poem is said, alters how it's experienced by those listening to it, I recorded Eve Merriam's poem 'How to eat a poem' five different ways.
+To illustrate how a poem is said alters how it's experienced by those listening to it, I recorded Eve Merriam's poem 'How to eat a poem' five different ways.

-Click the link to find out more about playing with vocal variety, the way you say words.
+Click the link to find out more about playing with vocal variety: the way you say words.

-Rehearse in front of several friends before going 'live'.
+Read your poem in front of several friends before going 'live'.

-Have them give you feed back on:
+Have them give you feedback on:

 Incorporate their feedback and then present your poem.

-The ability to read poetry aloud is a gift of immense value.
-Because the right poem, read well, expresses with grace and clarity thoughts and feelings that are often difficult to find appropriate words for in ordinary prose.
+Because the right poem, read well, expresses with grace and clarity thoughts and feelings that are often difficult to find appropriate words for in ordinary, everyday conversation.

 For instance I recently read this beautiful Bub Bridger poem - Wild Daisies at my niece's wedding.
 (See the excerpt below.
 This is the last segment of the poem.)